 Dr. Broom has been our CEO since September 2019.
-Over the past 30 years he has been involved in all stages of drug development and commercialization across multiple therapeutic areas including oncology, anti-infectives and pulmonary medicine.
-He served as CEO of Nabriva Therapeutics plc until July 2018 and remains a member of the Board of Directors.
-Previously he was Chief Scientific Officer at ViroPharma Inc. until its acquisition by Shire in 2014 and was a member of the Board of NPS Pharmaceuticals.
+Over the past 35 years he has been involved in all stages of drug development and commercialization across multiple therapeutic areas including oncology, anti-infectives and pulmonary medicine.
+He served as CEO of Nabriva Therapeutics plc from 2014 to 2018, remaining on the Board until 2023.
+Previously he was Chief Scientific Officer at ViroPharma Inc. until its acquisition by Shire in 2014 and was a member of the Board of NPS Pharmaceuticals until its acquisition by Shire in 2015.
 Previous positions include a range of international leadership roles with Amgen, SmithKline Beecham and Glaxo (now Glaxo SmithKline).
 He has a BSc in Pharmacology from University College, London and received his medical degree and clinical training at St George’s Hospital Medical School in London.
 He is a member of the Royal College of Physicians of the UK and a fellow of the Faculty of Pharmaceutical Medicine.

 LEO LINBECK, III